 - Gyeonggi English Program in Korea (GEPIK)- EPIK for the Gyeonggi Province, which surrounds Seoul.
 Same as SMOE, similar contract to EPIK but with some smaller changes.
 I know a friend who just switched from working in Gyeonggi to Jeollabuk because it was a 200,000 won pay difference per month.

 - Hagwon– Also known private academies.
 The hours are typically after school and can go to 9 or 10 at night.
 It’s much more of a business than a school, and you’ll ultimately work about 3x as hard as a public school teacher with 1/4 of the vacation time for the same salary or less.
 People have a very mixed bag of experiences.
 My friend Lauren talks about her hagwon experience here where she’s comparing TEFL jobs in Vietnam vs. Korea.

-- Teach and Learn Korea (TaLK)- With this program, basically half everything outlined in an EPIK contracts (hours, pay, vacation) and add in a few incentives.
-It’s geared more towards people wanting to learn more about Korea as they often have conferences, culture funds, etc. However, it’s been cutting back a lot recently, and was supposed to shut down totally this year, but was saved by school cuts.
+- Teach and Learn Korea (TaLK)- With this program, basically half of everything outlined in an EPIK contract (hours, pay, vacation) and add in a few incentives.
+It’s geared more towards people wanting to learn more about Korea as they often have conferences, cultural experiences, etc.

-GUIYou’re not typically in the middle of farm fields where you have to bargain outside for your fruits and vegetables.
-But if you listen to any Korean interviewing you, you’d think you have to help milk a cow to get milk, and you definitely don’t.
 You’re more likely to get a small city vibe more than anything else.
-I personally prefer countryside because the air is cleaner, you get paid a little more, and class sizes will be smaller.
+I personally prefer the countryside because the air is cleaner, you get paid a little more, and class sizes will be smaller.
 Plus you get a bit more of a community feel that just can’t happen in bigger cities.

 - generic information (name, DOB, etc)